Mahboob-A/online-judge/README.md

 ## General Information

-Online Judge is an extention PoC of another project AlgoCode - a DSA platfrom just like Leetcode.
+Online Judge is an experiment to implement the Judge with [AlgoCode](https://github.com/Mahboob-A/algocode-backend) Platform a DSA platfrom just like Leetcode.

 AlgoCode is a coding platfrom built in microservices architechture.
 To learn more about AlgoCode, please explore this repository:
 [AlgoCode Backend](https://github.com/Mahboob-A/algocode-backend)

-This Online Judge is a PoC for another Service of AlgoCode named as Remote Code Exectuion Engien [RCEE](https://github.com/Mahboob-A/rcee).
-The Judge can execute user codes and run test cases against the code output.
+Online Judge can execute user codes and run test cases against the code output.

 The Judge can handle the below events: